 Although there are nuances and complexities, there are basically two different legal regimes in the United States when it comes to recording conversations, whether in person, on the telephone, or on video.
 Residents of California, Delaware, Florida, Illinois, Maryland, Massachusetts, Montana, Nevada, New Hampshire, Pennsylvania and Washington have what is called two-party consent.
 This means that ALL parties to the conversation must know that it is going to be recorded for recording to be legal.

 In the other thirty-nine states (well, thirty-eight and the District of Columbia) only one party to the conversation needs to know that it is being recorded, and this is generally the party who is making the recording.
 In Ohio you can plop down next to any stranger in a public park and secretly start recording your interaction and you’ll be OK in the eyes of the law.
 Do note that this basic rule applies to people in public or semi-public places; people in private places such as their own bathroom or bedroom have a higher expectation of privacy and you cannot secretly record them in those environments and rely on the one-party rule to save you from prosecution.
-People engaging in highly private acts such as sex or bathing have even more privacy right, and you can start getting into amazingly large amounts of trouble just for recording them.
+People engaging in highly private acts such as sex or bathing have even more privacy rights, and you can start getting into enormous amounts of trouble for recording them.

 FaceTime (and other online video chat programs) can of course reach across state lines.
 So if someone in a one-party state is talking with someone in a two-party state, which law controls?
 In general, it is the law that is in force in the state where the recording is being made.